michiard/CLOUDS-LAB/labs/mapreduce-lab/SETUP.md

 - Generate a private/public RSA key pair for your GitLab repository
   - In the local machine, home directory, type: ```ssh-keygen -t RSA```
   - Give the key-pair a name, such as: ```GitLab```
-- Upload your secret key to GitLab
+- Upload your public key to GitLab
   - Go to the settings menu of your GitLab web-application
   - Select the private key and upload it